-This appointment includes a detailed review of your current and past health conditions, a 20 – 30 minute Contemporary Chinese Pulse Diagnosis, and other such physical evaluations such as tongue or hara abdominal diagnosis, that the provider feels is necessary to complete a comprehensive treatment plan.
+This appointment includes a detailed review of your current and past health conditions, a 20 – 30 minute Contemporary Chinese Pulse Diagnosis, and / or other physical evaluations such as tongue or hara abdominal diagnosis that the provider feels is necessary to complete a comprehensive treatment plan.

 The evaluation will be followed by an initial needle treatment.
-Your provider will discuss with you a detailed summary of findings along with a treatment plan that includes acupuncture follow-up suggestions, Chinese nutrition and herbal supplement coaching, and therapeutic exercise and lifestyle changes that will support your treatment goal.
+Your provider will discuss with you a detailed summary of findings along with a treatment plan that includes acupuncture follow-up suggestions, Chinese nutrition and herbal medicine coaching, and therapeutic exercise such as qi gong or yin yoga along with other lifestyle changes that will support your long treatment goal.

 We will briefly discuss your specific condition and any relevant health history that applies to it, followed by an initial needle treatment.
 Should you decide in the future to continue treatment beyond the acute condition treatment plan created by you and your provider, we offer a “transitional” evaluation appointment.